BabylonJS/BabylonNative/Documentation/ComsumingJavascript.md

 ## Loading Babylon.js using UMD

 For simplicity we manually load all the required Babylon.js UMD modules in the example Playground application in this repo.
-The benefit to this approach is that changes can me made instantaneously in the application script (in this case ```YOUR_SCRIPT.js```) and the application can just be re-launched, and everything will work.
+The benefit to this approach is that changes can be made instantaneously in the application script (in this case ```YOUR_SCRIPT.js```) and the application can just be re-launched, and everything will work.
 No bundling process is required.

 ```C++
 Babylon::ScriptLoader loader{*runtime};